 Communications Systems and Networks

-The technology we use, and even rely on, in our everyday lives –computers, radios, video, cell phones – is enabled by signal processing, a branch of electrical engineering that models and analyzes data representations of physical events.
-Signal processing is at the heart of our modern world, powering today’s entertainment and tomorrow’s technology.
-It’s at the intersection of biotechnology and social interactions.
+The technology we use, and rely on, in our everyday lives–including computers, radios, video devices, cell phones, smart connected devices and more–is enabled by signal processing, a branch of electrical engineering that models and analyzes data representations of physical events as well as data generated across multiple disciplines.
+Hence, signal processing is at the heart of our modern world.
+It’s at the intersection of biotechnology, entertainment, and social interactions.
 It enhances our ability to communicate and share information.
 Signal processing is the science behind our digital lives.

 Have you shared "what’s on your mind” with Facebook friends or searched the Internet today?
 These are just two of the myriad ways we use machine learning every day.
-Machine learning brings together computer science and statistics to harness predictive power, and provides the technology behind other applications, including detecting credit card fraud, medical diagnostics, stock market analysis and speech recognition.
+Machine learning brings together signal processing, computer science, and statistics to harness predictive power, and provides the technology behind many applications, including detection of credit card fraud, medical diagnostics, stock market analysis, and speech recognition among many others.

 Recently, machine learning techniques have been applied to aspects of signal processing, blurring the lines between the sciences, and causing many shared applications between the two.